pete2fiddy/tx2-flash/README.md

 ./JetPack-L4T-3.1-linux-x64.run

 ```

+Choose appropriate install paths when prompted.
+Selected TX2 when presented with multiple boards.
+Install everything in the Components Manager when presented.
+Enter password to allow the installation if prompted.

 Then just follow all the steps (basically from 2 to 12 without 9 in [here](http://docs.nvidia.com/jetpack-l4t/2_1/content/developertools/mobile/jetpack/jetpack_l4t/2.0/jetpack_l4t_install.htm)): choose TX2, L4T 3.1, full-install, then it will take a while to downloads all the dependencies and then a window will pop up to ask you to confirm the installation.